 Learn more about guided tours.

 After transferring from the airport you’ll have time to check in and rest at your hotel before a welcome dinner and trip briefing at a traditional local restaurant.
 Dinner included

 Overnight in Kota Kinabalu

 Day 2: Kota Kinabalu – Tabin Wildlife Reserve (22 mi/35 km)

 A morning flight will take you across Borneo to Lahad Datu, then after lunch there’s a quick drive to your starting point.
 After making sure the bikes fit you’ll begin your ride on a rolling dirt road to the Tabin Wildlife Reserve.
 You’ll spend the night in the middle of 123,000 hectares of tropical flora and fauna that comprise the reserve area.
 This rainforest is also home to more than 220 species of birds, the 3 largest mammals of Sabah -- Borneo Pygmy Elephant, Sumatran Rhinoceros and Temba au -- 9 species of primates, as well as 3 species of cats.
 You’ll take an evening jungle trek (weather permitting) to give you a glimpse into the nocturnal life around us.
-Meals: BLD
+Breakfast, lunch, and dinner included.

 Overnight at Tabin Wildlife Resort

 Day 3: Tabin Wildlife Reserve (12 mi/20 km)